open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 ```
 **What does `diff --git a/<file name>.md b/<file name>.md` mean?**

-**Answer:** Our diff compares two items with each other: item A and item B. In most cases, A and B will be the same file, but in different versions.To make clear what is actually compared, a diff output always starts by declaring which files are represented by "A" and "B".
+**Answer:** Our diff compares two items with each other: item A and item B. In most cases, A and B will be the same file, but in different versions.
+To make clear what is actually compared, a diff output always starts by declaring which files are represented by "A" and "B".

 **What does `--- a/<file name>.md` and `+++ b/<file name>.md` mean?**